- Category: Governors

 I have been Clerk to the Governors for 4 years and prior to this I was a Parent Governor at Melksham Oak.
 I love the role of Clerk to the Governors and enjoy working with the Staff and Governors to ensure that Melksham Oak continues to deliver a great education for the young people of Melksham.

-Ken Hunt OBE - Community Governor; Teaching and learning committee, Personnel and resources committee.
+Ken Hunt OBE - Community Governor.

 I have been a governor since 2009.
 I have lived in the Melksham area for most of my life.
 I am married with two children, both of whom attended George Ward School.